Goat Industries Stakes Mining Claims Adjacent to Patriot Battery Metals and Li-FT Power in James Bay, QC

-/EIN News/ -- VANCOUVER, British Columbia, March 29, 2023 (GLOBE NEWSWIRE) -- Goat Industries Ltd., (the “Company or “GOAT”) (CSE: GOAT) has acquired, through Quebec Gestim online staking, four additional claims adjacent to both Li-FT Power Ltd. and Patriot Battery Metals Inc.
+VANCOUVER, British Columbia, March 29, 2023 (GLOBE NEWSWIRE) -- Goat Industries Ltd., (the "Company or "GOAT") GOAT has acquired, through Quebec Gestim online staking, four additional claims adjacent to both Li-FT Power Ltd. and Patriot Battery Metals Inc.

 GOAT Industries' newly acquired ground is approximately 5 km southwest of the Pontax Lithium occurrence, and approximately 3.5 km east of a Lithium occurrence owned by Patriot Battery Metals.
 Other notable lithium occurrences in the area are the Cyr to the Northwest, Whabouchi – Lac Des Montagnes to the Southeast, and Rose – Pivet – LaMothe to the Northeast.